ilmucio/vim-machine/README.md

 I posted on reddit about some of the things I'd love to have on a machine fully dedicated to vim.
 Some people give their opinions and preferences on that.

-Here I will try to gather some of the references they gave integrate with other and make a syntesis.
+Here I will try to gather the references they are giving, integrate with more and make a syntesis.